Further changes to legislation have now been made again to the notice period when evicting a tenant.

 4# Fantastic news, but what steps have been taken to expedite the possession claims when a landlord issues a claim?

-No point having the notice period go back to pre-COVID-19 if the Court is going to take another six months to listen to the case.
-The governments need to assure landlords urgent cases are dealt as such, urgent!
+No point in having the notice period go back to pre-COVID-19 if the Court is going to take another six months to listen to the case.
+The governments need to assure landlords urgent cases are dealt with as such, urgent!

 If this information is not provided or the information is not sufficient, County court judges can adjourn the possession claim.
 In our opinion, this is likely to be one of the first thing judges will look at even before you step into the courtroom.